LGA 7529

-LGA 7529 is an Intel Microprocessor compatible CPU socket that will be used by the future Sierra Forest, a line of All E-Core Xeon processors designed for heavily multithreaded cloud workloads, and Granite Rapids, the all P-Core mainstream Xeon microprocessors.
+LGA 7529 is a zero insertion force flip-chip land grid array (LGA) socket designed by Intel which supports the Sierra Forest line of E-core Xeon processors, designed for heavily multithreaded cloud workloads, as well as the Granite Rapids line of P-core Xeon microprocessors, designed for mainstream usage.

 The socket is also expected to support the mainstream successor to Granite Rapids, Diamond Rapids.
-The first pictures of the Intel 'Birch Stream' platform, a two socket engineering motherboard featuring dual LGA 7529 sockets, was posted on January 31st, 2023, by Yuuki_Ans.
+The first pictures of the Intel Birch Stream platform were posted on January 31, 2023, by Yuuki_Ans.
+They showcased a dual LGA 7529 socket engineering sample motherboard.
 The Birch Stream platform is expected to support 12 channels of DDR5 memory per socket, for a total of 24 channels of DDR5 memory on a dual socket system.

+Intel launched the first processors to use the LGA 7529 socket on September 24, 2024, with their launch of their Granite Rapids line of CPUs.
+This product line has two classes of CPUs: one using the twelve-channel LGA 7529 socket, referred to as the Xeon 6900P series, and the other using the smaller eight-channel LGA 4710 socket, referred to as the Xeon 6700P series.